 How much time will an apprentice be in training?

 As part of the Apprenticeship the apprentice will attend college on a day release (some providers will work on block release) basis.
 In the company, the achievement of the competences should be part and parcel of their daily work.
 Support will be given to help the apprentices with evidence collection which will be assessed and signed off on a regular basis by company and provider staff.

-There is a list of providers under the College tab on the TAC home page which already work with consortium companies to deliver and assess the various elements of the Apprenticeship? standards.
+There is a list of providers under the Provider tab on the TAC home page which already work with consortium companies to deliver and assess the various elements of the Apprenticeship standards.
 The named contact will be more than happy to help you with the process of advertising for and recruiting an Apprentice.
 In England this is free if you advertise on the Apprenticeship Vacancy Matching website.
 In the case of any advice then please contact the TAC team

 Please be patient while our server is processing your request.